 5 things to know before getting a divorce according to a Sydney lawyer

-1. There’s no option for a quick divorce
+- There’s no option for a quick divorce

 If you wake up tomorrow and feel like filing for divorce then, note that in Australia, this is not possible.
 In order to even begin your application process for a divorce, you and your partner must be separated for at least one year.
 Reconciliation in between this year basically restarts the 12-month separation requirement.
 After your application for divorce, the process may then take a further 4 to 6 months, depending on your case.
-So, you’re looking at an estimated 18 month lead time for your divorce.
+So, you’re looking at an estimated 18 month lead time for your divorce. - You can’t do everything when your divorce order is issued

 When you receive your Divorce Order or Certificate, it takes a further one month and a day for it to become final.
 So, don’t make any plans or rash decisions when you receive your pronouncement as in some cases, this may land you in legal trouble.
 Remember, you are technically still married unless one month and one day pass.
-However, you can change your name before, during or after your divorce.
+However, you can change your name before, during or after your divorce. - There’s a special process if you’re married for less than 2 years

 If you and your spouse are married for less than 2 years then you don’t undergo the regular divorce proceedings.
 You will first need to attend a mediation session and obtain a certificate from your mediator—this is the only difference.
 After this step is taken then you need to follow regular divorce proceedings.
-For couples married less than two years, the divorce process is longer due to the mandatory mediation session.
+For couples married less than two years, the divorce process is longer due to the mandatory mediation session. - You can still file for a divorce even if one party opposes

 You can file a divorce even if your partner does not want to.
 However, you will have to prove that your marriage has “irretrievably broken down”.
 You or your legal representative must inform your partner of the divorce hearing.
-They also have the right to file a response to your application prior to the hearing.
+They also have the right to file a response to your application prior to the hearing. - You can be separated and live in the same house

 Even though you must be separated for 12 months before you can apply for a divorce, there is some leeway in what constitutes separation.
 In some cases, you are allowed to be considered separated even if you live in the same house.
 However, you will need to prove that you are effectively living separate lives.
 This includes ceasing sexual activity, paying separate bills and being open to friends and family about your intention to divorce each other.